 Dr. Ileana Berman is a cognitive science researcher with 30+ years of experience.
 Her work largely focuses on drawing connections between OCD and Schizophrenia.
 Today she shares the reasons that exercise is good for reducing stress:

-- Exercise ramps up production of endorphins in your brain.
+- Exercise ramps up the production of endorphins in your brain.
 These neurotransmitters simply just make you feel good.

-- Stress is often caused by your body’s fight or flight response.
+- Stress is often caused by your body’s fight-or-flight response.
 During caveman times, this response helped our body prepare to fight or run away from a threat (both of which involve some serious physical activity).
 Today, however, our bodies don’t often complete the whole response by either fighting or fleeing.
 This results in a buildup of cortisol (the stress hormone).
 Exercise helps to relieve that.